jaysa68/jaysa.net-blog/docs/posts/girl-diagnostic.md

 I continue to think a woman is a girl who grew older.
 Age is huge part of your gender presentation.

+Being a girl is a hobby that I've leaned into lately.
+Some years it is a large part of my life, and others it falls to the wayside.

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=1668280501/size=small/bgcol=333333/linkcol=fe7eaf/transparent=true/" seamless><a href="https://city-girl.bandcamp.com/album/c-girl">C-GIRL by City Girl</a></iframe>